What to Photograph for a Silverplate or Sterling Appraisal: Marks, Wear, Monograms & Set Counts

 Monograms, inscriptions, and erasures need their own photo set

-Monograms and presentation inscriptions do more than personalize an object.
-They can affect replacement demand, sale appeal, provenance reading, and whether a group should stay together as a service.
+Monograms and inscriptions do more than personalize an object.
+They can affect replacement demand, sale appeal, provenance, and whether a group should stay together.

 Photograph every monogram, presentation inscription, trophy text, crest, armorial engraving, and institutional mark in context and close-up.